 There are some telltale signs of someone who is rich: that flashy wristwatch, the fancy car, the massive summer home.

-But researchers found that when people were presented with the faces of particularly rich and poor folks, we’re pretty good at figuring out who’s swimming in the dough and who’s broke, just by looking at their face.
+But researchers found that even when people were presented with just the faces of particularly rich and poor folks, we’re still pretty good at figuring out who’s swimming in the dough and who’s broke.

 The research, published in the Journal of Personality and Social Psychology in May, went one step further by asking a different set of participants what their thoughts were on poor and rich people’s attractiveness — without telling them who belonged to which social class.
 The participants decided that the warmer, happier faces belonged to richer people.
 Meanwhile, poor people were rated as less attractive and colder, in spite of showing comparable emotions.